donnasuits/TownsProject/README.md

 # Exercise for students in the teamwork course at SoftUni-Svetlina @Software Engineering cource

 # Roles
+  Donna takes the role “Styler”.
-  Stephan takes the role “Editor”.
+  Donna takes the role Team Leader
-  Peter takes the role “Shiffler”.
+  Nevena takes the role “Editor”.
-  Maria takes the role “Styler”.
+  Nevena takes the role “Shiffler”.